JBlitzar/stor/JOURNAL.md

 After review rejection, I revamped some stuff.
 Designed a case !.
 Should have some nice holes to slot into the m3 holes for secure mounting.
 Also I did internal fillet but external chamfer, and the chamfer looks so auraful.

+I spent a long time figuring out what looks good.
+I got some ID inspo.
+Seems like the only "iconic" designer usb key is the LaCie Porsche Design USB key, and that's just a box 😭.
+SanDisk Extreme Pro is pretty good inspo too.
+But the rest is injection molded consumer electronics slop!
+I mostly did my own thing.

 Oh also this happened offline, but I got an amazing price for an SD card!! $15 for 256GB.
 That's $0.059 per gb, cheaper than eMMC and SSD.
 Shoutout Gordon from LCSC for sourcing me this 闪迪高速游戏卡.
 Genuine sandisk, too.

 Then I re-checked that I met all the requirements